 top of page

-Art has always fed off each other.
-Andy Warhol’s “Last Supper” painting drew direct inspiration from Da Vinci’s seminal piece.
-But these interactions aren’t limited to the boundaries of a singular medium.
-Ekphrastic poems explore the relationship between visual and written art, where poets may react to, interpret or flesh out the world of an existing or fictitious piece.
-Like many words in the English language, the term is a derivative of the Greek’s “ekphrasis”, which translates literally to “description”.
+The ekphrastic poem explores the relationship between visual and written art, where poets may react to or interpret the world of an existing or fictitious piece.
+The term is a derivative of the Greek “ekphrasis”, which translates literally to “description”.

 1. The Disquieting Muses (1957)